2024

 -Finland / UK

-Dr Christina Cobbold (mathemtician and biodiversty metric pioneer) - UK
+Dr Christina Cobbold (mathemtician and biodiversty metric pioneer) -

 Dr Lars Gamfeldt (crucial ecologist and biodiversity expert) - Sweden